Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

+\begin{restatable}{thm}{modelsglob} There is an equivalence of categories $\Mod{\Syn\Glob}\equivto \GSet$. \end{restatable} \begin{proof} Theorem~\ref{thm:universal-completion} shows that \(\GSet \equivto \Fun[flim]{\Syn{\Glob}}{\Set}\), so it suffices to prove that the models are equivalent to that category.
+Define the pair of functors

+associating to every morphism of categories with families \(F : \Syn\Glob \to \Set\) the right Kan extension, and to every finite limit preserving functor \(G : \Syn{\Glob} \to \Set\), the morphism of category with families that it defines by Lemma~\ref{lemma:models-cwf}.
+Then Lemmas~\ref{lemma:ran-extension} and~\ref{lemma:ran-extension-pullbacks} show that this defines an equivalence of categories. \end{proof}

-Since $\Set$ is finitely complete, the result is then given by Theorem~\ref{thm:universal-completion}. \end{proof} Note that this proof is separated in two parts: \begin{itemize} \item First we restate the models as equivalent to the functors preserving the finite limits \item Then we use standard categorical machinery to show that these are equivalent to globular sets. \end{itemize} In the first step of the proof, we use the specific category with families structures of $\Set$ and of $\Glob$ to achieve this reformulation, and in the second part, we forget everything about the category with families and simply work with categories.
-Although it works in this case, this approach does not generalize easily, in particular it does not allow for studying models in other categories than $\Set$.
-It also does not work as easily for other categories with families that we cannot "recognize" like we recognized $\Syn{\Glob}$ to be the opposite of $\FinGSet$.
-For this reason, we now present a generalization of this theorem, in the form of an initiality theorem for the category $\Syn{\Glob}$.
-The directing idea of this result is to remove the first step of this proof and refine the second step to take in account the interaction of the category with families on both sides.
+Note that this proof consists in two parts: \begin{enumerate} \item restate the models as being equivalent to the functors preserving finite limits, \item use standard categorical machinery to show that these are equivalent to globular sets. \end{enumerate} The first step abstracts away the category with families structure, to restate the problem as a plain category theory one.
+This approach is contingent to recognizing the syntactic category to be $\op\FinGSet$ (\cref{thm:syn-glob}) and does not generalize.
+For this reason, we give a reformulation of the proof, using an initiality theorem for the category $\Syn{\Glob}$, which provides a better account of the category with families structure.

-\subsection{Globular categories with families}
+\subsection{Globular categories with families.}

-We now introduce the notion of \emph{globular categories with families}, which are categories with families that share a lot of structural properties with the category $\Syn{\Glob}$.
+We now introduce the notion of \emph{globular categories with families}, which are particular categories with families that share a lot of structural properties with the category $\Syn{\Glob}$.